 • Collaborative feedback and knowledge management.
-We are convinced that improving the data science process, and possibly automating it, will rely at some point in the near future on the vast feedback that can be obtained by communities of user seamlessly collaborating over the web.
+We are convinced that improving the data science process, and possibly automating it, will rely on high-quality feedback from communities on the web.
 Consider for example what has been achieved by collaborative platforms such as StackOverflow: it has become the reference site for any programming question.

 Data science is a more complex problem than programming, as in order to get help from the community, the user has to share her data and workflow, or at least some parts of them.
 This raises obvious privacy issues that may prevent this idea to succeed.
-As our research on automating the production of data science workflows should enable more people to have access to data science results, we are interested to investigate the design of collaborative platforms to exchange expert advices over data, workflows and analysis results, with an aim at exploiting this human feedback to improve the automated system with machine learning.
+As our research on automating the production of data science workflows should enable more people to have access to data science results, we are interested in the design of collaborative platforms to exchange expert advices over data, workflows and analysis results.
+This aims at exploiting human feedback to improve the automation of data science system via machine learning methods.